 e73 - Critical

-When your thermostat displays error code e73, it means that the Rc wire is not getting power.
-This will sometimes be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+This could be as simple as the breaker being turned off, but it may also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.